vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 ## Nodeless: Create API Token

-From within Nodess, click on your `Profile` from the App menu on the left, or from the dropdown on your email address in the upper right corner.
+From within Nodeless, click on your `Profile` from the App menu on the left, or from the dropdown on your email address in the upper right corner.

 Next, select the `API Tokens` submenu on the Settings page of profile.